-A Download-Only Single Song Lesson - Now includes TAB!
+A Single Song Lesson - 20 minutes - includes tab

 Big Bill Broonzy was a master musician whose styles ran the gamut from country blues to ragtime, from popular songs to his own originals.
 This powerful fingerstyle guitarist and vocalist was a major influence on the early folk and blues revival, and his impact is still being felt today.